horvbalint/robogo/README.md

 <a name="serviceRoutes"></a>
 ### Service routes

-There are two types of services getters and runners.
+There are two types of services: getters and runners.
 The difference between the two is just the HTTP-method they are using.
 Runners use POST so you can send data more easily and not get the results cached.
 Getters use GET so you can get the results cached if needed.

 #### /getter/:service/:function
 >Runs a function in services.